jrreed83/thebitstream/content/posts/binary-serialization-in-zig/index.md

 }
 ```

-and here's how you's use it:
+and here's how you'd use it:

 ```zig
 const MyStruct = struct {